Jamie Foxx And Katie Holmes Take Romantic Walk Together Amid Breakup Rumors

 “It was very nonchalant,” a source told the publication of Jamie’s brief relationship update.
 “While he was referring to married and single couples, he just dropped the line ‘I’m single.'”

-The couple’s reunion also comes after Foxx was spotted spending time with his ex Kristin Grannis and their nine-year-old daughter Annalise.
+The couple’s reunion also comes after Foxx was spotted spending time with his ex Kristin Grannis and their 9-year-old daughter Annalise.
 As The Inquisitr previously reported, Holmes was in Greece at the time, fueling even more speculation that the pair had called it quits.

 So, where is Katie Holmes?! ????https://t.co/KT69utMN2C